YinYang-Interactive-LLC/roguelike-analytics-api/README.md

 *   **Configurable**: Configuration supported using environment variables and .env files.
 *   **IP Recording**: Logs the IP address for each session and event.
 *   **Data Privacy Compliance**: Suitable for self-hosted analytics with respect to data privacy regulations.
+*   **Redis Connection**: Notify subscribers on Redis instance if a session is created/touched for real time use cases.
 *   **Future UI Development**: Plans to develop a user interface for data examination.

 ## Endpoints